KL326/Movie-Project-using-Python/README.md

 ---

-## 📊 Visualizations
+## 📊 Visualisations

-This project includes visualizations such as:
+This project includes visualisations such as:
 - **Scatter plot**: Budget vs Gross Revenue
 - **Regression plot**: Trendline for budget and gross
 - **Heatmap**: Correlation matrix for numerical features